 What Products Does Manhattan Life Insurance Company Offer?

-Although life insurance has been Manhattan Life’s primary focus throughout its tenure, the company offers numerous supplemental health-related policies, as well.
+Although life insurance has been Manhattan Life’s primary focus throughout its tenure, the company also offers numerous supplemental health-related policies.

-Individual products include dental and vision, cancer, disability, hospitalization, and accident insurance.
+Products include dental, vision, cancer, disability, hospitalization, and accident insurance.

 Medicare supplement plans are also a big part of Manhattan Life’s business.